 Unfortunately, many leaders make the mistake of not checking in regularly with those on their team that are managers.
 That’s a huge mistake.

 As you can see in the chart, a disengaged manager will cause their team to disengage, too.
+That can get very expensive fast both in lost productivity and lots of turnover.

 Support your managers with regular one on ones